rivernews/slack-middleware-server/README.md

 [![Build Status](https://travis-ci.com/rivernews/slack-middleware-server.svg?branch=master)](https://travis-ci.com/rivernews/slack-middleware-server)

-This server act as a middleware to between Slack API and our glassdoor scrapers.
-It enables using slack to trigger some cool task on the cloud 🚀 - scraping glassdoor using a distributed workload.
+This server act as a middleware between Slack API and our glassdoor scrapers.
+It enables using slack to trigger some cool task on the cloud 🚀 - scraping data from glassdoor!
+Another important role is it manages distributed workload to scrape at scale.

 Here is a diagram summarizing how each component interact
 ![glassdoor scraper system diagram](https://iriversland2-media.s3.amazonaws.com/editor_uploads/case-studies/2020-11-23-46/glassdoor-scraper-diagram.png)

+Relevant repositories:

+- **[Selenium Scraper (in Java)](https://github.com/rivernews/review-scraper-java-development-environment)**: the actual scraper that interacts with the webpage, and outputs modeled data to S3.
+Also reports its status and sync state with Slack Middleware Service using Redis and PubSub.
+- **[Kubernetes Head Service (in Golang)](https://github.com/rivernews/k8s-cluster-head-service)**: a separate service living outside of kubernetes cluster, which is used to dynamically scale up the entire k8 cluster and launch jobs.
+Once jobs finished, it scales down the entire cluster and saves us enormous amount of cost!
+- **[Supervisor Portal (in React/TypeScript)](https://github.com/rivernews/supervisor-scraper-job-queue)**: provide UI for job observability, and help manage jobs, i.e., start single, start in batch, abort, progress monitoring, error message check etc.

 ### How to run locally